Cold-Bytes-Games/wwise-zig/README.md

 | iOS      |                        | ❌      |
 | tvOS     |                        | ❌      |

-- On Windows, the default GNU ABI is not supported, always use MSVC ABI
+- On Windows, the default GNU ABI is not supported, always use the MSVC ABI
 - On Windows, we always use the latest supported Visual Studio (currently 2022)
 - On Linux, the default I/O hooks are currently not supported (see #1)
 - UWP is gonna be deprecated so it is not supported